cassiatorczon/cis1904-spring25/week04/Recursion.md

 # Recursion Patterns

-So far, we have written a lot of explicitly recursive functions, especially when using lists.
-But in fact, experienced Haskell programmers hardly ever write recursive functions!
+So far, we have seen several recursive functions, especially with lists.
+However, experienced Haskell programmers often avoid directly writing recursive functions in their code.

 How is this possible?
 The key is to notice that there are certain common patterns that come up over and over again.
 By abstracting these patterns out into library functions, programmers can leave the low-level details of actually doing recursion to these functions and instead focus on high-level, wholemeal programming.
+This can help keep code readable, improve modularity, and avoid minor implementation errors.

 ## Map